Montfort Secondary School: Progress as Montfort Secondary School

 On 2 January 1992, the two schools, Montfort Junior and Montfort Secondary, started functioning at their new premises as separate institutions.
 In 1997, the school underwent repairs and redecoration.

 At the end of 2009, Montfort Secondary School underwent major redevelopment works which was under the Programme for Rebuilding and Improving Existing Schools (PRIME).
 The school was opened on 2 January 2012 and Montfort Secondary School returned to its Hougang location.

 Montfort celebrated its 90th anniversary in 2006 with a 90 km run to its former location and a thanksgiving mass conducted by the Archbishop of Singapore, Nicholas Chia, a former pupil of the school.
 The mass was held in Church of the Nativity of the Blessed Virgin Mary, the church at the old location of the school.

 In 2017, Montfort had a centennial mass in Church of the Nativity of the Blessed Virgin Mary as a part of its celebrations for its 100th anniversary.

-Identity and culture

-School crest

-The top-left quadrant has the letters A.M. for "Ave Maria", and a lily.
-The bottom-right quadrant has the letters D+S with a cross.
-D.S. is the abbreviation for Dieu Seul ("God Alone" in French).
-On the top-right quadrant there is a sailboat at sea.
-On the bottom-left quadrant there is a star and a man in the boat.
-The crest is adorned with green olive branches, derived from Ancient Greece, to symbolize peace and prosperity.
-It carries the Latin motto "Labor Omnia Vincit" ("Labour conquers all things").
+In March 2026, it was announced that the Montfort Junior would admit female students from 2028.

 Affiliations

 Montfort Secondary School is affiliated to Catholic Junior College.
 Graduating students may opt to move on to Catholic Junior College with affiliation favours.
 Affiliation favours improves net L1R5 aggregate score by removing 2 points, the junior college has to be selected as 1st or 1st and 2nd choice school.

+Mankabir Singh Sandhu is also a Benefactor.